data-mie/dbt-profiler/README.md

 **NOTE: This is a Work in Progress, please do not integrate any of the implemented macros with production workflows.**

 Macros that profile dbt relation columns and create Markdown tables and model `schema.yml` definitions containing said profiles.
-The macros have been tested with `PostgreSQL` and `Snowflake`.
+The macros have been tested with `PostgreSQL`, `BigQuery` and `Snowflake`.

 # Purpose